simonw/datasette/docs/plugins.rst

 Plugin configuration
 --------------------

-Plugins can have their own configuration, embedded in a :ref:`configuration` file.
+Plugins can have their own configuration, embedded in a :ref:`configuration file <configuration>`.
 Configuration options for plugins live within a ``"plugins"`` key in that file, which can be included at the root, database or table level.

 Here is an example of some plugin configuration for a specific table: